 Join Seattle Running Club this fall for Cross Country racing!
-Feel free to reach out to xc@seattlerunningclub.org or submit an interest form to get on the xc communications list.
+Feel free to reach out to xc@seattlerunningclub.org or fill out the interest form to get on the xc communications list.
 Scroll down to learn more about how it works!

 Race Schedule